Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective Knowledge Playground and reproducible optimization tournaments: CM scripts

 \end{itemize}

-Here is an example of automation recipes to prepare and run simple image classification with ONNX run-time, ResNet50 and ImageNet labels in a unified way on Linux, Windows, MacOS, RHEL, Debian, Amazon Linux and other platforms:
+Here is an example of a CM script designed to prepare and run a simple image classification task with ONNX run-time, ResNet50 and ImageNet labels.
+This automation recipe executes in a unified way across Linux, Windows, macOS, RHEL, Debian, Amazon Linux, and other platforms:

-Note that the last CM script is implemented as a simple and portable pipeline (workflow) that integrates all the preceding CM scripts.
+Note that the final CM script is implemented as a straightforward and portable pipeline (workflow) that integrates all the preceding CM scripts.
 This is achieved using a simple YAML description with defined dependencies on other CM scripts using simple tags:

-When you run this pipeline again, all the models, dataset and packages will be cached and automatically plugged into this pipeline thus speeding up execution.
-Furthermore, all cached artifacts will be reused by any other CM script and pipeline similar to how Docker reuse commands between containers.
+When this pipeline is run again, all models, datasets, and packages will be cached and automatically integrated into the workflow using CM cache automation, significantly speeding up execution.
+Furthermore, all cached artifacts will be available for reuse by any other CM script or pipeline, similar to how Docker reuses layers between containers.